txhammer68/plasma-Lockscreen-nest-hub/readme.md

     const city = location || 'City Name, State USA';
 * Copy systemd scripts to systemd folder and start and enable services
 * Using Plasma Look And Feel Explorer create a new LnF theme
-* Edit supplied qml files to change location of folders for your system
+* Edit supplied qml files to change location of JS variables for your system
 * Copy qml files to the new theme folder created

 ### Testing